spacepy/dbprocessing/sphinx/source/scripts.rst

 ---------------
 .. program:: configFromDB

 Build a config file from an existing database.
-This is untested and not fully useful yet.

 .. option:: filename The filename to save the config
 .. option:: -m <dbname>, --mission <dbname> The database to to connect to